Klipper3d/klipper/docs/Config_Reference.md

 rotation_distance:
 #full_steps_per_rotation:
 #gear_ratio:
-#   See the "stepper" section for a description of the above parameters.
+#   See the "stepper" section for a description of the above
+#   parameters.
+If none of the above parameters are specified then no
+#   stepper will be associated with the nozzle hotend (though a
+#   SYNC_EXTRUDER_MOTION command may associate one at run-time).
 nozzle_diameter:
 #   Diameter of the nozzle orifice (in mm).
 This parameter must be
 #   provided.